Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages

 \spacingset#1{ } \spacingset{1}

-{\bf Abstract.} The Vector AutoRegressive Moving Average (VARMA) model is fundamental to the theory of multivariate time series; however, in practice, identifiability issues have led many authors to abandon VARMA modeling in favor of the simpler Vector AutoRegressive (VAR) model.
-Such a practice is unfortunate since even very simple VARMA models can have quite complicated VAR representations.

-We narrow this gap with a new optimization-based approach to VARMA identification that is built upon the principle of parsimony.
-Among all equivalent data-generating models, we seek the parameterization that is ``simplest" in a certain sense.
+{\bf Abstract.} The Vector AutoRegressive Moving Average (VARMA) model is fundamental to the theory of multivariate time series; however, identifiability issues have led practitioners to abandon it in favor of the simpler but more restrictive Vector AutoRegressive (VAR) model.
+We narrow this gap with a new optimization-based approach to VARMA identification built upon the principle of parsimony.
+Among all equivalent data-generating models, we use convex optimization to seek the parameterization that is “simplest” in a certain sense.
 A user-specified strongly convex penalty is used to measure model simplicity, and that same penalty is then used to define an estimator that can be efficiently computed.

-We show that our estimator converges to a parsimonious element in the set of all equivalent data-generating models, in a double asymptotic regime where the number of component time series is allowed to grow with sample size.
-Further, we derive non-asymptotic upper bounds on the estimation error of our method relative to our specially identified target.

-Novel theoretical machinery includes non-asymptotic analysis of infinite-order VAR, elastic net estimation under a singular covariance structure of regressors, and new concentration inequalities for quadratic forms of random variables from Gaussian time series.
-We illustrate the competitive performance of our methods in simulation and several application domains, including macro-economic forecasting, demand forecasting, and volatility forecasting.
+We establish consistency of our estimators in a double-asymptotic regime.
+Our non-asymptotic error bound analysis accommodates both model specification and parameter estimation steps, a feature that is crucial for studying large-scale VARMA algorithms.
+Our analysis also provides new results on penalized estimation of infinite-order VAR, and elastic net regression under a singular covariance structure of regressors, which may be of independent interest.
+We illustrate the advantage of our method over VAR alternatives on three real data examples.